 Q: Do I need to do anything to prepare?

 A: Refrain from drinking caffeine for a few hours before your float (caffeine is a stimulant, and can make you jittery during your session).
 If you can plan for it, don't shave or wax before your float.
 The salt water can irritate some folks' skin.
 Eating something light 90 minutes beforehand is also a good idea, since a grumbly tummy can be distracting during your float.

 Q: How long have people been doing this Sensory Deprivation thing?

 A: Dr. John C. Lilly created the first Sensory Deprivation Tanks in late 1950s and other folks have been improving upon the designs since then.
 Athletes, Meditators, & Creatives have been floating widely since the 1960s.

 Q: I suffer from high levels of stress and pain, will this help?

 A: ABSOLUTELY.
 We see people find relief from pain and stress every day.
 There are volumes of research supporting floatation therapy as an effective treatment for ailments such as chronic stress, fibromyalgia, chronic pain, MS, anxiety, severe back pain, insomnia and much more.
 Here are some resources: Floating for Pain, Floating and Meditation, Floating and Stress Relief, Floating and Back Pain, Floating and Increased Well-Being, a quick primer

 Q: What will a float session do to my hair-dye job?

 A: Great question.
-We suggest that you wait at least 2-weeks after your dye your hair before floating.
+We suggest that you wait at least 2-weeks after you dye your hair or until your shower water at home runs clear before floating.
 The salt can diminish your hair color if it was done recently.
-It can also do a number on our float tanks/pods.
-So, thank you for waiting to float.
+Fresh dye can also do a number on our float tanks/pods and towels.
+So, we thank you for waiting to float.